yogidevendra/docs/docs/beginner.md

 to a buffer server is user configurable via an attribute named `BUFFER_MEMORY_MB` and defaults to 512MB.

-The total memory required by a container that hosts many such operators may climb rapidly; reducing the value of this attribute is advisable in such cases.
+The total memory required by a container that hosts many such operators may climb rapidly;
+reducing the value of this attribute is advisable in such cases in a memory constrained environment.

 ## Allocating Operator Memory
 A container is a JVM process; the maximum memory each such container can consume is